 Our criminal justice program is an excellent program that emphasizes the hands-on experience you need to turn your course work into useful skills that will be refined under the mentorship of your dedicated professors.
 Our professors come from a wide variety of criminal justice organizations at all levels of government.
 Their wealth of knowledge will help shape you into a professional law enforcement officer with the integrity and strength to be a leader in the workforce.

 As one of the largest residential Christian colleges in the nation, we have the resources you need to make the most of your bachelor’s degree.
-With programs like our New York and Washington Fellowships, you can gain hands-on experience through internships with organizations like the Metro Police Department without postponing your graduation date.
+With programs like our Washington Fellowship, you can gain hands-on experience through internships with organizations like the Metro Police Department without postponing your graduation date.
 Benefit from membership in Alpha Phi Sigma, the national criminal justice honor society.
 Gain opportunities for scholarship and career advancement as you connect with the criminal justice arena.
 Our Criminal Justice Club also hosts many events and learning opportunities for you to advance in a criminal justice career.

 What Will You Learn in Our B.S. in Criminal Justice Degree – Crime Scene Investigation Program?